DS-100/sp22/syllabus.md

 <!-- where students add themselves to the "queue" and specify the assignment they need help on.
 Once it's their turn, they will be provided with a Zoom link to join, in order to get help from staff. -->
 <!-- - We are also holding "lost office hours" once a week.
 These are designed to accommodate students who are behind on material and would like help catching up.
 These are meant for conceptual questions only, not for assignment help.
 These will also be reflected on the [Calendar](../calendar). -->

+**EdStem**, or **Ed** for short, is our course forum this quarter.
+The course is [here]({{page.course.edstem}}).
+Please check out EdStem or the [FAQ](page.course.faq) page first before emailing instructors.

+**Staff email**:
+You can email [{{page.course.email}}](mailto:{{page.course.email}}) and one of the instructors will get back to you.
+Note that to ensure more timely responses, this address is monitored by the team of the two lead instructors (Josh Hug and Lisa Yan) the Head TA ({{page.course.head_ta}}), as well as several lead GSIs, to ensure more timely responses.
+You can contact Josh and Lisa directly for matters that require strict privacy and their direct attention.

 ### Weekly Checks
 While lecture and discussion section attendance is not required, nor even expected, we do expect you to stay up to date with material.
 To help us keep track of your progress and sentiment about the course, there will be 14 weekly surveys due on Mondays at 11:59 PM Pacific.
 Weekly check-ins are submitted via Google Form, and links will be provided on the [Home page](../) each week.

 <!--
-Quick Checks, as mentioned above, are short conceptual questions embedded into each lecture, in the form of Google Forms. **Quick Checks are not graded.** These are meant for you to check your understanding of the concepts that were just introduced. <!-- Since there are roughly 26 lectures, there are roughly 26 Quick Checks, each of which consists of 4-7 Google Forms.
+Quick Checks, as mentioned above, are short conceptual questions embedded into each lecture, in the form of Google Forms. **Quick Checks are not graded.** These are meant for you to check your understanding of the concepts that were just introduced.

+Since there are roughly 26 lectures, there are roughly 26 Quick Checks, each of which consists of 4-7 Google Forms.

 That is, your score on them does not matter, you just need to do them.
 For each lecture, you will be required to submit a code to Gradescope that you will receive after completing one of the Google Forms for that lecture.
 These are due the Monday after the lecture is released.
 (Though we will assign grades using Gradescope, we will also collect emails on the Google Forms themselves.)
 -->